‘Spiking’ is when someone puts alcohol or drugs into another person’s drink or their body without their knowledge and/or consent.

 • acting strangely or out of character

 These symptoms might start to come into effect within 15 minutes, depending on what a person has been spiked with.
 Symptoms can last for several hours.
+If you have been spiked its important to remember what has happened is not your fault and you're not alone.
+Your safety and wellbeing are the most important things right now and you can access specialist support, if and whenever you feel ready.

 There are two ways you can tell us what happened